 - Thermoplastic polyether block amides

-This variation of TPE polymer is a blend between polypropylene and un-crosslinked EPDM rubber.
-In exceptional cases, a low degree of crosslinking is deliberately made to improve heat resistance and compression set properties.
+This TPE polymer variation is a blend of polypropylene and uncrosslinked EPDM rubber.
+A low degree of crosslinking is deliberately made in exceptional cases to improve heat resistance and compression set properties.
 The blend is mostly used in applications with high toughness, such as automotive bumpers and dashboards.

-The properties align with the high hardness scale – that is,>80 Shore A and meager elastomeric properties.
+The properties align with the high hardness scale ->80 Shore A and meager elastomeric properties.

 Source: Thermoplastic Elastomers, Edited by Prof. Adel El-Sonbati